Tanis (fossil site): Discoveries

-The exceptional nature of the findings and conclusions have led some scientists to await further scrutiny by the scientific community before agreeing that the discoveries at Tanis have been correctly understood.
-The site continues to be explored.
+The exceptional nature of the findings and conclusions led some scientists to await further scrutiny before agreeing that the discoveries at Tanis had been correctly understood, further exacerbated by concerns over the reliability of data with researchers racing to claim credit for findings.

 Background

 The K-Pg extinction event

 The Cretaceous–Paleogene ("K-Pg" or "K-T") extinction event around 66 million years ago wiped out all non-avian dinosaurs and many other species.
 Proposed by Luis and Walter Alvarez, it is now widely accepted that the extinction was caused by a huge asteroid or bolide that impacted Earth in the shallow seas of the Gulf of Mexico, leaving behind the Chicxulub crater.
-The impactor tore through the earth's crust, creating huge earthquakes, giant waves, and a crater 180 kilometers (112 mi) wide, and blasted aloft trillions of tons of dust, debris, and climate-changing sulfates from the gypsum seabed, and it may have created firestorms worldwide.
+The impactor tore through the Earth's crust, creating huge earthquakes, giant waves, and a crater 180 kilometers (112 mi) wide, and blasted aloft trillions of tons of dust, debris, and climate-changing sulfates from the gypsum seabed, and it may have created firestorms worldwide.
 With the exception of some ectothermic species such as the ancestors of the modern leatherback sea turtle and crocodiles, no tetrapods weighing more than 25 kg survived.
 It marked the end of the Cretaceous period and the Mesozoic Era, opening the Cenozoic Era that continues today.

 However, because it is rare in any case for animals and plants to be fossilized, the fossil record leaves some major questions unanswered.
 One of these is whether dinosaurs were already declining at the time of the event due to ongoing volcanic climate change.
 Also, there is little evidence on the detailed effects of the event on Earth and its biosphere.
 No fossil beds were yet known that could clearly show the details that might resolve these questions.
 There is considerable detail for times greater than hundreds of thousands of years either side of the event, and for certain kinds of change on either side of the K-Pg boundary layer.
-But relatively little fossil evidence is available from times nearer the crucial event, a difficulty known as the "Three metre problem".
+But relatively little fossil evidence is available from times nearer the crucial event, a difficulty known as the Signor–Lipps effect.